danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 }
 ```

 Look at your map render.
 Some, but not all previously gray countries should now be some shade of pink; but oh no!
-Our outdated opacity function makes country case-quantities indistinguishable!
+Your outdated opacity function makes country case-quantities indistinguishable!
 Let's revise it.

 ### Final Touches